Astroua/SCIMES/docs/algorithm.rst

 From the *graph* to the *affinity matrix*
 -----------------------------------------
 Each edge weight can be collected into an affinity matrix.
 In a PPV cube, edges are 3D structures (isosurfaces) that possess several physical properties.
 We define an edge weight (or affinity) as the inverse of a certain isosurface property.
-In this case we use the “PPV volume” defined as , where  is the velocity dispersion, and Reff the effective radius of the isosurfaces.
+In this case we use the "PPV volume" defined as , where  is the velocity dispersion, and R~eff~ the effective radius of the isosurfaces.
 Larger the volume, lower the affinity, and lower the possibility for two clumps to belong to same cloud.